awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.setting-capacity.md

 (1 row)
 ```

-The `max_connections` value of `2000` isn't derived from the maximum ACU setting\.
-When the minimum ACU setting is 0\.5, PostgreSQL\-compatible Aurora Serverless v2 DB instances have a maximum `max_connections` value of 2000\.
+The `max_connections` value for Aurora Serverless v2 DB instances is based on the memory size derived from the maximum ACUs\.
+However, when you specify a minimum capacity of 0\.5 ACUs on PostgreSQL\-compatible DB instances, the maximum value of `max_connections` is capped at 2,000\.

 Now we return the capacity to its initial range of 0\.5–1 ACU and reboot the DB instance\.
+The `max_connections` parameter has returned to its original value\.

 ```
 postgres=> show max_connections;